-Every year around this time I start to think about the upcoming fall cross-country season, even when I’m not planning to race over hill and dale myself.
+During the summer months is when I start to think about the upcoming fall cross-country season, even if I’m not planning to race over hill and dale myself.
 I have very fond memories of returning to campus with my college teammates for pre-season camp or, years later, meeting up with my post-collegiate training partners on Tuesday nights in Newton for repeats on the grass median that cuts right up the middle of Heartbreak Hill.
-Early season hill workouts have always been a staple of whatever program I’ve been a part of and with good reason: they helped to lay a solid foundation of strength and fitness that set us up for success the rest of the season.
+Hill workouts have always been a staple of whatever program I’ve been a part of and with good reason: they helped to lay a solid foundation of strength and fitness that set us up for success the rest of the season.
 Even if you’ll never run a cross-country race in your life (though I highly recommend it!), hitting the hills hard for a few weeks early in a training cycle can get you ready to run a fast mile, go the distance in an ultramarathon, or tackle any distance in between.
 Here are the details:

 Warmup/Cooldown: Warm up before the workout with 15-30 minutes of easy running.
 Cool down after the workout with 10-20 minutes of easy running.